Children under two can sometimes have eye problems. Most commonly, their eyes can be red, sticky, or watery, or they can be cross eyed.

 You can be attentive to early signs that may indicate that your baby has a vision problem.
 See a doctor or optometrist if your baby

 - Is constantly cross eyed from birth

-- Appears to be cross eyed after the age of two months
+- Appears to be cross eyed after the age of 3 months

 - Has a white reflection (not red) in the pupil